Andre Gregory Directs Wallace Shawn’s The Designated Mourner

 REDCAT Council & Host Committee

-The performances of The Designated Mourner at REDCAT were funded in part by generous support from members of The REDCAT Host Committee: Premier Sponsor: Gary Stewart; Kevin Brine and Jessica Smith, Fariba Ghaffari, Diane Levine, Dr. Bruce Piner, and Andrea Piner, Alexander Westerman and David Gleason, and Good Works Foundation.
+The performances of The Designated Mourner at REDCAT were funded in part by generous support from members of The REDCAT Host Committee: Premier Sponsor: Gary Stewart; Kevin Brine and Jessica Smith, Fariba Ghaffari, Diane Levine, Dr. Bruce Piner, and Andrea Piner, Alexander Westerman and Good Works Foundation.

 The play nicely combines Pinterian menace with caustic political commentary.